-You can also send event, delivery, and response updates to your application at any endpoint URL you choose.
+You can also send alert, delivery, and response updates to your application at any endpoint URL you choose.

 Do more with this integration